markdbenson/dapper/README.md

 3. **Pragmatic**.
 Built for pragmatists by a pragmatist.
 The easy things are easy, and the hard things are possible.

-The remainder of this document defines how to install Dapper, write posts and pages, develop templates, and create awesome static sites.

-## Quick Start Guide

 Get up and running in seconds:

     $ cpanm App::Dapper